 What is the Child Benefit High Income Charge?

-Since January 2013, if you (or your partner) earns £50,000 or more, your family is not eligible to receive the full state Child Benefit entitlement.
+If you (or your partner) earn £60,000 or more, your family is not eligible to receive the full state Child Benefit entitlement.
 Here we look at how this charge works, and why it creates a controversial anomaly in the tax system.

 What is the CBHIC?

-Introduced by the Coalition Government, the Child Benefit High Income Charge aims to redistribute state benefits from the better off to the less well off by using a crude means tested formula to determine eligibility.
+Initially introduced by the Coalition Government in January 2013, the Child Benefit High Income Charge aims to redistribute state benefits from the better off to the less well off by using a crude means tested formula to determine eligibility.

-Child Benefit is currently paid at a rate of £20.70 for the first child, and £13.70 for additional children.
+As of April 2024, Child Benefit is currently paid at a rate of £25.60 for the first or only child and £16.95 for each additional child.

-However, if you or your partner earns £50,000 or more during the tax year, the amount of benefit you are entitled to is reduced by 1% for every £100 you earn above this threshold.
-So, if one partner earns £60,000 or more, their entire entitlement is removed.
+However, if you or your partner earns over £60,000 during the tax year, the amount of benefit you’re entitled is reduced.

 What can I do if I’m affected by the CBHIC?